xarizpe/Monetization-Gate/README.md

 MIT – free to use, fork, adapt.
 Attribution appreciated but not required.

 ### Created by
-Rodolfo – Santa Maria, CA (Feb 2026)
+Rodolfo – Santa Maria, CA (February 2026)

 Questions / want me to run it on your idea?
 Reply here or DM me on X @yourhandle